cdelorme/level/readme.md

         - rotated
         - cropped
         - discolored
-- create a gui interface wrapper for the cli

 _Some ideas for comparison include keypoint detection and decision trees, but I'll have to do a bit of research before I'm ready to take the code to the next level._